-If you’ve driven through Malibu on PCH then you’ve seen Point Dume, a dome-shaped promontory jutting into the Pacific at the northwest end of Santa Monica Bay.
+If you have driven through Malibu on PCH, then you have seen Point Dume, a dome-shaped promontory jutting into the Pacific at the northwest end of Santa Monica Bay.
 The point is surrounded by picturesque white sand beaches and sparking blue water.
 The headland is protected by Point Dume Natural Preserve, a California State Park.
 A mile of trails on Point Dume’s bluffs lead to two overlooks, one at the top of Point Dume.
 Additional trails access both a secluded beach and a popular beach on opposite sides of the point.
 Seasonally, Point Dume Natural Preserve is a great place to spot whales migrating along the coast.

 For a short simple hike on Point Dume, begin from the small 2-hour parking area on the bluff behind the point.
 It is a third of a mile to the top of Point Dume with 100 feet of elevation gain.
 The route up is obvious from the start, but there are a couple junctions on the way.
 First you will pass a trail on the left that descends to the tide pools and beach east of Point Dume.
 Next comes a four-way junction that includes the trail to the overlook at the top, as well as a level boardwalk out to a viewing platform, and a trail to an alternate trailhead at the northwest corner of the park.

 The top of the trail down to the beach and tide pools